LaiYe-TheBigDevil/DeepLearningCourse_Competition2/README.md

 t-SNE.ipynb
 ```

-Other implementations are in the directory "old_demos".
+Other implementations occuring in the report are in the directory "old_demos".
 MOVE them to the master directory to run.